Mark Lathwell: England career

 In the summer of 1993, with England suffering a poor run of results and already 2–0 down in the Ashes, Lathwell was called up into the England side.
 Along with three other debutants (two of whom, Graham Thorpe and Mark Ilott, had also been on the England 'A' tour the previous winter), Lathwell made his England debut on 1 July 1993 against Australia in the Third Test at Trent Bridge.
 Ironically, by the time of his England selection Lathwell's form had undergone a decline, and he made only 4 and 0 in his last game for Somerset before his Test debut.
 However Lathwell scored 20 in the first innings of his first Test and 33 in the second, and, assisted by a century from Thorpe, England at least managed to draw the Test and end a run of seven successive Test defeats.
 After this fairly promising start, he was picked for a second successive Test at Headingley.
 Lathwell was dismissed third ball in the first innings, and made a painstaking 25 in the second innings, whilst batting to save the game.
 England lost this Test heavily, confirming a third successive defeat in an Ashes series.
-According to ESPNcricinfo even Lathwell's mother conceded he had been picked for Test cricket too soon, and he was then dropped, and although Lathwell was picked for another England A tour to South Africa that winter, he was not as successful, undergoing a "sorry run of form".
+According to Cricinfo even Lathwell's mother conceded he had been picked for Test cricket too soon, and he was then dropped, and although Lathwell was picked for another England A tour to South Africa that winter, he was not as successful, undergoing a "sorry run of form".

 He never played for the national team again, despite this early promise, and retired from cricket in 2001, citing it as a strain.